 With hectic schedules and daily responsibilities, couples often find themselves not having as much time as they would like to focus on their relationship.
 Over time, when partners neglect the relationship, they slowly drift apart and may loose sight of previously shared goals, dreams, and aspirations.
 Keeping your relationship a priority can be especially tricky during times of stress or major life transitions such as having a child or taking care of an elderly parent.

 It may feel like your relationship changed overnight, but most often it takes days, weeks, and years to become disconnected from one another.
-Relationships aren’t easy.
+Relationships aren’t easy and when times get rough, it can be traumatic for either or both partners involved.
 Every relationship goes through ups and downs throughout the course of life.
 However, when a couple stops working on their relationship, the relationship stops working!
 Lasting, healthy relationships take hard work and commitment from both partners.

 Due to the intertwined and recursive nature of relationships, when one partner struggles with something such as depression, anxiety, grief/loss, trauma, work related stress, or professional burnout, it undeniably effects their partner.
 If a person’s relationship with themselves, others, and/or their profession isn’t in a good place, it will eventually effect their quality of life and their relationships.
 In order to experience connectivity and intimacy with your partner, you also need to have a healthy and harmonious relationship with yourself.